This post may contain affiliate links. Please see my disclosure policy for details.

 You can book a tour in advance or on the day by purchasing tickets within the box office in Alexander gardens.

 Make sure you get tickets for a tour around the complex and the armoury.
-This is also an amazing museum which provides some insight into the Tsar’s that lived here!
+This is also an amazing museum that provides some insight into the Tsar’s that lived here!

-The cathedrals are the highlight of the visit and there plenty to explore.
+The cathedrals are the highlight of the visit and there is plenty to explore.
 All have gold tops and are a marvel of Orthodox architecture.

 Tip: Be warned that they do get extremely busy so it may be an idea to visit early to beat the tour groups.